barry-ha/Griduino/docs/USERS_GUIDE.md

 ![](img/config5-img7522.jpg)

-# 5. Terminal Session
+# 5. Commands in Terminal Session

 In version 1.07 or later, you can open a terminal session to Griduino, such as the Serial Monitor in the Arduino IDE.
-Type a command and Griduino will respond.
+Type a command and Griduino will respond in this interactive window.

 ## help